WRITERSWORLD Book Production Guide

 publication: all this in an industry notorious for sucking authors in.

 - We supply our authors with books at print cost plus shipping.
-Delivery is guaranteed
+We aim to deliver

-within 14 days of placing an order, subject to holidays and weekends.
+within 14 working days of placing an order, subject to holidays and weekends.

 - We print and ship our clients’ books worldwide and arrange book distribution through all